 - Vision: articulating, validating and evangelizing a vision for where to take the product.
 Example: creating a customer journey vision based on market research and getting the team to buy into it.

 - Strategy / Competitive Analysis: laying out options and choosing a specific path to realize the vision amidst competitive threats.
-Example: identifying a weakness in an existing consumer app, optimizing a better experience and then implementing a B2B2C business model.
+Example: identifying a weakness in an existing consumer app, building a better product and then stealing customers.

 - Roadmaps: creating, communicating and rationalizing a roadmap that balances between strategic progress, near-term optimizations and feature requests and product hygiene.
 Example: explaining why you had to say no to a non-strategic feature request from a big customer who's also eager to see strategic progress towards a vision they're excited about.

 - Shipping Product: partnering with engineering and design to create processes to ship efficiently and often.
 Example: eliminating waterfall-like handoffs between design and engineering by having collaborative UX brainstorms to improve a product KPI

 - Technology Understanding: knowing enough to understand the product and business implications of engineering's technical implementation.
 Example: justifying the need to switch to a micro-service architecture to support the upcoming mobile app launch.

 There are some characteristics that separate great product folks from good ones.
 It comes down to a few personality traits: